yveskerwyn/jumpscale/17-zos_primitives.md

 10.147.18.166

-In case of not using a Zero-Tier en no IYO organization:
+In case of not using a ZeroTier, nor IYO organization:
 ```
 ipxe: https://bootstrap.gig.tech/ipxe/development/0/development